emailverifyapicom/docs-bulk/docs/status-codes.rst

 :SmtpConnectionShutdown:
 	The target mail server prematurely terminated the connection.

-:SmtpConnectionShutdown:
+:SmtpConnectionTimeout:
 	A timeout occurred whilst waiting for a connection to the target mail server.

 :SmtpConnectionRefused:
 	The SMTP connection was refused by the remote server.
-This status code applies to all Office 365 mail server, stopping verification, as these mail servers all operate a catch-all policy.
+This status code applies to all :term:`Office 365` mail server, stopping verification, as these mail servers all operate a catch-all policy.

 :Success: